 The side dish comes together really quickly.
 You’ll find the sweet pops of raisin amid garlicky couscous add brightness to the hearty chickpeas and sausage.

-Cumin Scented Chickpeas with Organic Sausage
+Are you hungry?
+Let’s make this recipe for Cumin Scented Chickpeas with Chicken Sausage

 - 2-15 oz. cans of chick peas (reduced sodium if possible)